arashnm80/arashnm80.github.io/handbook/c'est-ma-vie.md

         "I fight or don't fight",
         "I choose or don't choose",
         "Best or worst",
+        "Depression or euphoria",
         "Easy or hard",
         "Fair or unfair",
+        "Loneliness or belonging",
         "Paradise or hell",
+        "Pleasure or pain",
         "Victim or vigilante",
         "Win or lose",
     ];